elecfreaks/learn.elecfreaks.com/docs/tooca-laser-1/index.md

     title="The Farm Protection Devices"
     description="In order to protect the farmlands from people to get in, we can set a farmland protection device." img={the_farm_protection_devices_Icon}
   />

+  <card
+    href="./case-10-the-farm-protection-devices/"
+    title="Elk pattern"
+    description="In order to protect the farmlands from people to get in, we can set a farmland protection device." img={elk_pattern_Icon}
+  />

+  <card
+    href="./case-10-the-farm-protection-devices/"
+    title="Santa pattern"
+    description="In order to protect the farmlands from people to get in, we can set a farmland protection device." img={santa_pattern_Icon}
+  />

+  <card
+    href="./case-10-the-farm-protection-devices/"
+    title="Forever love"
+    description="In order to protect the farmlands from people to get in, we can set a farmland protection device." img={forever_love_pattern_Icon}
+  />
 </cardbox>